Tropical Cyclone Bulletin #8

 • Heavy Rainfall Outlook

-• Refer to Weather Advisory issued No. 9 at 5:00 AM today for the heavy rainfall outlook due to Tropical Depression BISING and the Southwest Monsoon.
+• Refer to Weather Advisory No. 3 issued at 11:00 PM today for the heavy rainfall outlook due to TC GORIO.

 • Severe Winds